-II Catchment Areas
+Catchment Areas

-- 11.1 'Catchment area' is the term used to describe the geographical area served by a school.
+- 3.28 'Catchment area' is the term used to describe the geographical area served by a school.
 In Newport each address will fall within the catchment area of both an English-medium and a Welsh-medium school.
-Catchment school details can be confirmed by the School Admissions Team on 01633 656656 or via www.newport.gov.uk/schooladmissions - II.2 Residents living in the catchment area of a school will receive a higher priority for admission but there is no guarantee of a place at any particular school.
+Catchment school details can be confirmed by the School Admissions Team on 01633 656656 or via www.newport.gov.uk/schooladmissions - 3.29 Residents living in the catchment area will receive a higher priority for admission when expressing a preference for the school, but there is no guarantee of a place at any particular school.

-11.3 The catchment school is not automatically the nearest school and therefore applicants should confirm their catchment school before making an application for admission, particularly as the preference could affect any entitlement to home to school transport (see paragraph 30).
+3.30 The catchment school is not automatically the nearest school and therefore applicants should confirm their catchment school before making an application for admission, particularly as the preference could affect any entitlement to home to school transport (see paragraph 3.71).

-12 Crown servants
+Crown servants

-Children of Crown Servants (including diplomats) moving to Newport will be determined as meeting the residency criteria for the relevant catchment school if the application is accompanied by an official proof of posting declaring:

-- a definite return date;

-- confirmation of the new address wherever possible;

-- confirmation of the Crown Servant status.
+- 3.31 Children of UK Crown Servants (including diplomats) are subject to frequent movement and if moving into Newport, will be determined as meeting the residency criteria for the relevant catchment school if the application is accompanied by an official Foreign and Commonwealth Office letter declaring: - a definite return date; - confirmation of the new address wherever possible; - confirmation of the Crown Servant status.

-13 Distance between home and school
+Distance between home and school